XternA/cryptos-faucets-bot/README.md

 This was a project developed for personal use and better left ran unattended.
 You can run this on your computer or server, wherever you choose to run it.

-The current coins that's claimed is: **BTC  ETH  LTC  BNB  USDT  USDC  TRON  LINK  ADA  NEO  DASH  NEM  XRP**
+The current coins that's claimed is: **BTC  ETH  LTC  BNB  USDT  USDC  TRON  LINK  ADA  DOGE  NEO  DASH  NEM  XRP**

 The bot also is capable of applying promo codes that **[Crypto Faucets](https://twitter.com/cryptosfaucets)** occasically publishes, provided the code hasn't been applied to the account before.
 This allows the account to gain additional coin claims and reset the wait counter.